Generating TLS certificates for server HTTPS

 Using OpenSSL to generate TLS certificates for your applications to secure your development servers or simply to understand how to create certificates.

-Creating Private Key
+Creating a Private Key

-# with password protection (encrypted key)
+# With password protection (encrypted key)

-openssl genrsa -des3 -out private.key 2048
+openssl genrsa -aes256 -out private.key 2048

-# run one or the other!
+# Run one or the other!

-# without password protection (unencrypted key)
+# Without password protection (unencrypted key)

 openssl genrsa -out private.key 2048

 It is advisable to observe best practices here when dealing with private keys such as file permissions on the local machine.
-Don't allow private key access to public.
+Do not allow private key access to public.
 For group, it depends on the context.
-Consider using 600 or rw------- file permissions even for testing.
-I also prefer to use /tmp/path-to-nuke-eventually and ensure things are nuked appropriately when wrapping up to avoid little leaks and general clutter lying around directories.
+Consider using

-Creating Certificate Signing Request
+Creating a Certificate Signing Request

 openssl req -key private.key -new -out domain.csr

 Common Name and FQDN are the primary fields of concern here.
+The Common Name should match the domain you intend to serve traffic on.

 You are about to be asked to enter information that will be incorporated